DhruvPatel01/coursera_pgm_python/README.md

 from that directory into `data` directory inside respective assignment here.

 All functions that you will have to implement are in `solution.py`.
-Once are finished with one function implementation, you can check your implementation locally in `check.ipynb`.
+Once you are finished with one function implementation, you can check your implementation locally in `check.ipynb`.
 This notebook does the work of reading `.mat` file and converting it into appropriate structures.
 Once you are satisfied with your solution, you can